EmanueleChioso/acse_flc_lab/exercises/dot_product/README.md

     %token CHIOCCIOLA

-    %left CHIOCCIOLA //before the NOT_OP
+    %nonassoc CHIOCCIOLA //before the NOT_OP

 firstly we have to 'sanitize' our input and be sure